It's the last hour of the last show in 2011 on EIB.

 We do not make mistakes on this show.

-Well, let me can't what they threw out wasn't economics, but you go upstairs and you have virtues.
+What they threw out wasn't economics, but you go upstairs and you have virtues.

-Now remember, think of the South during the Civil War in the North, and let the South represent a monopoly with a monopoly price.
+Now, remember, think of the South during the Civil War in the North, and let the South represent a monopoly with a monopoly price.

-Well let's Number four.
+Well, let's number four.

-Number four, uh Bob?
+Number four, Bob?

 Okay, Bob in Harrisonburg, Virginia.

-One of the great states of the Union.
+Mr. Williams, one of the great states of the Union.

 Thank you.

-Thanks for taking my actually it's not a state, it's a commonwealth.
+Actually, it's not a state, it's a commonwealth.

 Exactly.